thomas-young-2013/open-box/docs/en/examples/single_objective_hpo.md

 If the problem is not constrained, return **None** or do not include this key in the dict.
 Constraints less than zero (**"<=0"**) implies feasibility.

-In addition to the recommended usage, for single objective problem with no constraint, just return a single value is supported, too.
+In addition to the recommended usage, for single-objective problems with no constraints, just return a single value is supported, too.

 ## Run Optimization